1 — Is Most of Humanity Lost?

 Therefore thus says the Lord GOD, “Now I will restore the fortunes of Jacob and have mercy on the whole house of Israel; and I will be jealous for My holy name.
 They will forget their disgrace and all their treachery which they perpetrated against Me, when they live securely on their own land with no one to make them afraid.
 When I bring them back from the peoples and gather them from the lands of their enemies, then I shall be sanctified through them in the sight of the many nations.
 Then they will know that I am the LORD their God because I made them go into exile among the nations, and then gathered them again to their own land; and I will leave none of them there any longer.
 I will not hide My face from them any longer, for I will have poured out My Spirit on the House of Israel,” declares the Lord GOD.

-So there it is again: Ezekiel, under the inspiration of God, wrote that every Israelite whom has ever lived will “know the Lord” — and be given the Holy Spirit!
+So there it is again: Ezekiel, under the inspiration of God, wrote that every Israelite that has ever lived will “know the Lord” — and be given the Holy Spirit!

 Do you remember what the apostle Peter wrote in II Peter 1:20-21?